sam-thurman/darksky-lab-seattle-ds/README.md

 # The Context

 You have just started your new job on the data science team at ESPN.
-The team is very busy and on an extreamly tight deadline.
+The team is very busy and on an extremely tight deadline.
 Your new boss has asked you to solve two problems on your first day:

 ### 1. Designing a Data Pipeline
-Every year we need to move our raw data from a SQLite database, aggregate it, and store it in a Mongodb Atlas instance where all of our different analysts can have access to these statistics.
-In order to make this process as painless as possbile you are charged with automating this once long and tendious process.
+Every year we need to move our raw data from a SQLite database, aggregate it, and store it in a MongoDB Atlas instance where all of our different analysts can have access to these statistics.
+In order to make this process as painless as possible you are charged with automating this once long and tedious process.

-Create a function which will take the Season as an arguement and execute the following:
+Create a function which will take the Season as an argument and execute the following:
 ```python
 def pipeline(season):
     pass